enobufs/whathappened/README.md

 * start(cb) - start listing up modules that satisfy version range in corresponding package.json and that are recently changed.
 Callback arugments are as following:
     * {Error} err - When an error occurred.
-    * {array} results - List of items that describe:
+    * {array} results - List of items each of which has following properties:
         * {number} date - time (in msec UTC) when this item was updated.
-        * {string} ver - The version that was releaced at the `date`
+        * {string} ver - The version that was released on the `date`
         * {string} prev - The previous version.
-May be null when the previous version is not available.
+This may be null when the previous version is not available.
         * {string} path - Full path to the module delimited by ':'